tloen/tloen.github.io/README.md

 ### General pointers:

-* If you don't use Github remove the line `gh-pages` in the Gemfile in addition to consulting the [Jekyll documentation](https://jekyllrb.com/docs/home/) for [deployment options](https://jekyllrb.com/docs/deployment-methods/).
+* If you don't use Github remove the line `gh-pages` in the Gemfile in addition to consulting the [Jekyll documentation](https://jekyllrb.com/docs/home/) for [deployment options](https://jekyllrb.com/docs/deployment-methods/)
+* The same goes for `jekyll-seo-tag` and `jekyll-paginate`.
+If you don't want to use pagination you should also make some changes to the index.html file
 * For indented paragraphs type: `µµ`
 * Tags can be sorted first under `/tags` by making the first letter an Upper-case one in the post's front matter
     - To sort something last make the first letter a lower-case one